Cloudxtreme/Contiki-BBS/platform/c64/README.txt

 How to build Contiki BBS from scratch
 ------------------------------------
 This guide assumes your are using Linux as your development platform.
-Shell commands needed to be entered will be displayed with the well-known UNIX command-line prompt at the beginning.
-E.g. the following will show the 'ls' command being issued:
+Shell commands needed to be entered will be displayed with the well known UNIX commandline prompt at the beginning.
+E.g. the following example will show the 'ls' command being issued:

   $ ls